cloudera-labs/SparkOnHBase/README.md

 ##CDH setup
 Testing was done on CDH 5.0.2

-Just put hbase-protocol-0.96.1.1-cdh5.0.2.jar in /opt/cloudera/parcels/CDH-5.0.2-1.cdh5.0.2.p0.13/lib/spark/assembly/lib/ and bunced
+Just put hbase-protocol-*.jar in /opt/cloudera/parcels/CDH/lib/spark/assembly/lib/ and bunced

-/opt/cloudera/parcels/CDH-5.1.0-1.cdh5.1.0.p0.53/lib/spark/assembly/lib
+/opt/cloudera/parcels/CDH/lib/spark/assembly/lib

 ##Examples
 SparkOnHBase comes with a number of examples.
-Here is the Cli commands to try them out.
+Here is the CLI commands to try them out.
 These work with a table named 't1' and columnfmaily 'c'

 create 't1', 'c'